Consumer Products Can't Compete with Managed Services

 Because our wireless network connects to our cloud platform through cellular networks, we provide incomparable network security.
 Our systems never touch tenant or building networks.
 We have also designed our administrative interface specifically for how buildings operate in teams.
-We use a hierarchical structure for access control and notification logic.
+Access control and notification logic can be managed in a granular way that makes sense for an entire property.
 For example, tenant users are restricted to data and notifications for their own apartments, resident managers can only access data and notifications for their own buildings, and property managers can access their entire portfolio of buildings in one single interface.

 Perceptive Things is committed to providing a proactive approach to technology-based risk mitigation, freeing staff resources and promoting a sense of stewardship for your tenants.

 Choose the right tool for protecting your property.
 Contact us today!